Augustseverinandersen/Assignment4-Using-finetuned-transformers/README.md

 ## Usage

-To use the script I have created follow these steps, after cloning the repository:
+To use the script I have created follow these steps:
+1. Clone the repository.

-1. Get the data from Kaggle: https://www.kaggle.com/datasets/jillanisofttech/fake-or-real-news and store it in a folder you have created, f.x. data
+2. Get the zip file from [here](https://www.kaggle.com/datasets/jillanisofttech/fake-or-real-news), and place it in the data folder.
-2. Run bash setup.sh in the command line, which will create a virutal environment, and install the nessecary requirements.
+3. Run bash setup.sh in the command line, which will create a virtual enviornment and install requirements.
-3. Run source ./assignment_4/bin/activate  in the command line to activate the virutal environment
+4. Run ```source ./assignment_4/bin/activate``` in the command line to activate the virtual environment.
-4. OBS!
-Write the filepath to where you have stored the data, if you haven't stored it in the data folder: In the commandline run python3 src/emotions.py --filepath ./data/fake_or_real_news.csv
+5. Run ```python3 src/emotions.py --zip_path data/archive.zip``` in the command line to run the script.

+__OBS!__ replace ```archive.zip``` with your name of the zip file.

-5. After the code has run, the vizualizations will be stored in the folder figs.
+6. The tables created will be stored in folder *out* and the visualizations will be stored in the folder *figs*